Your Complete Guide to Ashwagandha: Benefits & What to Buy (UK)

 Ashwagandha has been seen to have anti-cancer properties.
 One study found that withaferin, a compound in Ashwagandha, can help induce apoptosis, which causes the death of cancer cells.
 Withaferin is believed to encourage the body to form reactive oxygen species (ROS) inside cancer cells, disrupting their function.

-A 2014 study looked at mice with ovarian tumours treated with withaferin alone or alongside an anti-cancer drug.
-The tumours on these mice showed a 70–80% decrease in growth, while the treatment also stopped cancer from spreading to other organs.
+A 2014 study looked at tumours treated with withaferin alone or alongside an anti-cancer drug.
+The tumours showed a 70–80% decrease in growth, while the treatment also stopped cancer from spreading to other organs.

 6. It Has Anti-Inflammatory Properties